 The most effective, safest, and healthiest way to lose fat weight is through a calorie deficit.
 Therefore, the calories that enter our bodies should be effectively fewer than those that exit it.

 Simply put, we must eat less than we burn.

-When done without too much aggression, this method of fat weight loss is the safest, easiest and most tolerable for people.
+When done without too much aggression, this method of fast weight loss is the safest, easiest, and most tolerable for people.
 Nobody likes to go too hungry for long, do they?
 And crash diets will only work for the short term.

 In fact, many crash dieters pile even more pounds back on than they started with.
 But before we embark on the deficit, we’ve got to understand calories first.